drbitboy/Dpdtrun/README.md

              376 and the is essentially identical to 375 where 375 covers the case where dThDtTDI is negative.

+    Note 2:  In equation [12a], it is possible that broot is greater than tan(Theta), which results in a negative numerator and a negative value passed to the natural logarithm function.
+In that case this approach fails, because the constant of integration cannot be calculated.

     Substituting

      deltaX/deltaY = tan(Theta)